 Easy South African ginger biscuits

 These easy South African ginger biscuits remind me of nutticrust biscuits.
 A popular South African favourite.
+They are made in own bowl, by hand and bake up in under 20 minutes.
+They are the perfect teatime treat.

 I am a very big fan of Lynn Bedford Hall, a well-known South African cookbook writer who has written over 20 books.
 I simply love her book ‘Fig Jam and Foxtrot’, which is a ‘cookbook with a difference.
 It’s a book set around six fictitious women who live in the fictitious Karoo town of Corriebush.
 The recipes are diverse and reflect each of the women’s ‘characters’ and heritage and whilst seemingly quite traditional, they have a distinctly modern twist.